 - Super-System: External environment and components that the problem or system interacts with or may interact with.

 - Subsystem: A component or parts of the problem or system

 Once you have completed the present or current system, super-system, and subsystem.
 Move into the past system, super-system, and subsystem.
 Ending with the future system, super-system, and subsystem.

-For wicked-problems or complex challenges to be more transparent, your organization, team, you need to have a process to break stuckness and discuss multiple approaches.
-When you use nine windows, you can see the interconnected pieces and determine how you would like the future to be improved.
+For wicked problems or complex challenges to be more transparent, your organization and team need to have a process to break stuckness and discuss multiple approaches.
+When you use nine windows, you can see the interconnected pieces and determine how you would like to improve the future.

-When change takes place, the involvement of multiple people and the process of working with and adjusting the solutions will increase the buy-in and learning for problem-solving.
+When change takes place, the involvement of multiple people and working with and adjusting the solutions will increase the buy-in and learning for problem-solving.